thomasduft/openiddict-ui/README.md

 # OpenIddict UI

-A first step to provide some UI features to the [OpenIddict](https://github.com/openiddict/openiddict-core) stack.
+A first step to provide some headless UI features to the [OpenIddict](https://github.com/openiddict/openiddict-core) stack.

+> Please note that this project does not provide you a ready to use UI instead provides you the required services that allow you to build one.
+You can use the samples as a starting point though.

 Currently it provides API's for managing `Scopes` and `Applications`.